nauphone/ServerAccess/README.rst

 Static analysis
 ===============

 You may want to launch static analysis upon ServerAccess code.
 The best way to do it is to use Sonar Qube.
-Download and install it, and then run following command:
+Download and install it altogether with Sonar Scanner, and then run following command:

-    ``./gradlew sonarRunner``
+    ``sonar-scanner``

-Currently, it expects that Sonar uses local PostgreSQL database named 'sonar'.
-If your settings differ, please refer to plugin `documentation <http://www.gradle.org/docs/current/userguide/sonar_runner_plugin.html>`_ for ways you can change them.
+For the scanner-related questions, please refer to the `official documentation <http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner>`_.

 Configuration
 =============